8.56pm

 Well, my midi tower doesn’t work anymore, so I can’t play any more CD’s on that.
 I do have a disc drive which I use to install software on my Mac, but I don’t play much music over its speakers because the sound card is naff.
 I mostly use an iPod or my phone to play music, so CD’s are obviously useless in my case.
 A proper audio installation is near the very top of my wish list though!

 Like you, I don’t listen to Bach a lot.
 It’s a bit too intense for my taste.
 I do appreciate similar styles, though.
-I was a bit intimidated by Paul’s Ecce Cor Meum album at first, but it really is very good – even if it isn’t my favourite of his classical worksahdn_paul_01.
+I was a bit intimidated by Paul’s Ecce Cor Meum album at first, but it really is very good – even if it isn’t my favourite of his classical works.
 I prefer some of his more light-hearted classical compositions, in which I can hear some Vivaldi/Grieg influences, which is nice.

 Anyway, back on topic.
 Vivaldi is my favourite composer, followed my Mozart.
 I like Beethoven a lot as well.
 Most people would know his 5th Symphony best, I suppose.
 I really like some Grieg, with the obvious Morning Mood being my favourite.
 Tschakovski is great, although sometimes quite heavy.
 Then there’s Schubert, he’s got some great stuff, Handel (if you like Baroque), and so many more – including much less famous names.

 Really great topic, this.
-Thank you, @trcanberra heart
+Thank you, @trcanberra

 Edit: Yes, I know that version of Ave Maria.
 It is quite beautiful.